 Yes, please call us so that we can make you feel as safe and comfortable to the best of our abilities.
 It is important to us to make everyone who comes to Beatrice feel welcomed.

-To dine in the patio, park in the one handicapped parking spot in the lot between Beatrice and Spiral Diner.
+To dine in the patio, park in the one handicapped parking spot in the lot between Beatrice and La Comida.
 This parking lot is directly next to our patio and you can access our patio from the side entrance.
 There is a second handicapped parking space to the right of Beckley 1115.
 This lot was recently re-paved.
 It is easier to pull in and out of this parking lot, but requires a short distance into our space.

 To dine in our dining room, call us.
 We will open the private employee entrance for you so that you don’t have to go up any steps.